So, you’re thinking about going solar and wondering if a 10kW system is right for your home. Well, you’ve come […]

 However, they can charge you by the weight of your vehicle and require you to pass over a weighbridge.
 Expect to pay between $14 and $20 per normal-sized panel, based on a tonne charge of $750 or higher.

-PVIndustries, Reclaim PV, and Ecoactive all provide pickup options in most parts of Australia, and they are constantly expanding their collecting and recycling abilities.
+PVIndustries, Reclaim PV, and Ecoactive all provide pickup options in most areas of Australia, and they are constantly expanding their collecting and recycling abilities.
 If Photovoltaic recycling is not currently available in your location, you can also arrange e-waste disposal pick-up.

-With the exception of Victoria, which reportedly introduced laws forbidding the disposal of e-waste, most regions provide e-waste disposal at some fee.
+Except for Victoria, which reportedly introduced laws forbidding the disposal of e-waste, most regions provide e-waste disposal at some fee.
 To learn more about rates and options, contact your local waste disposal center.

-The Solar Energy Industries Association, in particular, offers a nationwide PV recycling strategy that aims to reduce the cost of recycling panels by combining services from several manufacturers.
+The Solar Energy Industries Association, in particular, offers a nationwide PV recycling strategy that aims to reduce the cost of recycling panels by consolidating services from several manufacturers.
 Private firms are also improving and developing their recycling efforts on a global scale.

 The main challenge for recycling companies is that the amount of disposed of solar panels is still insufficient to make full recycling financially feasible.

 This challenge is also accompanied by the problem of collecting and transporting the panels from a wide geographical area, causing a logistical barrier due to the spread and size of the solar panels.

 LET’S HELP YOU CHOOSE THE RIGHT SOLAR SYSTEM FOR YOUR HOME AND BUSINESS

 Solar Solutions at Zero Cost: Government Rebated Installations!
 Invest in Sunshine with No Upfront Costs.